 There are two ways you can verify your bank account in Venmo:

-I. Instant verification
+I. Instant Verification

 When you add your bank account to Venmo manually (with your routing and account number), we'll send microtransfers to your bank account to verify ownership (these will be less than $1 each).
 When we issue these microtransfers to your account, we issue two small withdrawals and to offset those withdrawals we issue two small deposits simultaneously.
 To avoid any overdraft or other bank fees make sure you have at least $2 in your bank account.

 You'll see these deposits/debits in your bank account within 1-3 business days as separate items on your bank statement.
 Once you do, you can visit www.venmo.com/verifybank to verify your bank account.